-Skaggs, who received her Juris Doctor degree from the Louis D. Brandeis School of Law at the University of Louisville in 1982, maintains professional memberships and has held offices in several regional and national organizations.
-She has devoted her practice to family law for more than thirty years.
+Skaggs, who received her Juris Doctor degree from the Louis D. Brandeis School of Law at the University of Louisville, maintains professional memberships and has held offices in several regional and national organizations.
+She has devoted her practice to divorce and family law for more than thirty years.

 Though the firm focuses on all aspects of divorce and family law, Skaggs concentrates her practice in complex financial divorce, including business valuation, trusts, tax, tracing of non-marital funds and integrated solutions for wealth management and preservation.